 Dr. Daniel Richardson is a second-year hematology and oncology fellow at the University of North Carolina.
 In conjunction with a clinical career as a malignant hematologist, focusing on leukemia, his research focuses on cancer outcomes, including unmet needs in cancer care, social and economic disparities, and physician and patient well-being.
 Dr. Richardson intends to explore ethical issues surrounding the physician-patient relationship, inequities in access and treatment, and the financial consequences of cancer care.

-Ze Zheng, PhD
+Ze Zheng, MBBS, PhD

 back to top